Kemanth/MADPIE/src/traffic-control/doc/pie.rst

 In addition to PIE attributes, MADPIE queue requires following attributes:

-* ``MADPIE:`` MADPIE is a boolean attribute sets to true to enable MADPIE.
+* ``MADPIE:`` MADPIE is a boolean attribute to enable MADPIE.
 The default value is set to false.
 * ``DelayHard:`` Hard queue delay; MADPIE starts deterministic packet drops after this.
 The default value is 30 ms.

 Examples
 ========

-The example for PIE is `pie-example.cc` located in ``src/traffic-control/examples``.
+The example for PIE and MADPIE is `pie-example.cc` located in ``src/traffic-control/examples``.
 To run the file (the first invocation below shows the available command-line options):

 ::

-   $ ./waf --run "pie-example --queueDiscType=PIE"
-   $ ./waf --run "pie-example --queueDiscType=MADPIE"
    $ ./waf --run "pie-example --PrintHelp"
    $ ./waf --run "pie-example --writePcap=1"